 Health-Related Quality of Life (HRQoL)

 The primary outcome of this analysis was HRQoL of medical cannabis patients.
-This outcome has become a key factor in assessing the effects following treatment.
+This outcome has become a key factor in assessing the effects following initiation of therapy.

 The PROMs completed by all patients included the Generalised Anxiety Disorder Scale (GAD-7), EQ-5D-5L, and Sleep Quality Scale (SQS).
 The incidence of adverse events was captured synchronously with the completion of PROMs or during routine clinician follow-up.